nexxyz/pyserialoscd/README.md

     python pyserialoscd

 It assumes that all devices connected to a serial port are monome grids.
-If that is not the case, you can blacklist unwanted ports using the *serialportblacklist* parameter, e.g.:
+If that is not the case, you can blacklist unwanted ports using the *nottheseserialports* parameter, e.g.:

-    python pyserialoscd --serialportblacklist COM10 COM12
+    python pyserialoscd --nottheseserialports COM10 COM12

 There is also a smilar *--onlytheseseriaports* parameter if you really only want to detect devices on specific ports.